-: to receive or take (something offered)
+: to receive (something offered) willingly

 : to be able or designed to take or hold (something applied or added)

 a surface that will not accept ink

 : to give admittance or approval to